k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 The **Discovery Pipeline** tab in the Catalog Settings provides a full and comprehensive view of the Discovery job configuration.
 It displays the product's default Baseline configuration rule and the project-level rules.

 The **Baseline** rule includes a list of product built-in plugins with their input parameters, sample size for the data snapshot and more.
-The product settings are retrieved from the product configuration **plugins.discovery** file.
+The product settings are retrieved from the product's **plugins.discovery** file.

 The Discovery Pipeline setup screen enables performing the following updates: